-The SEC regulates DSPPs in the same way that it regulates stock bought through a brokerage, so the risks to investors are the same no matter how they purchase the stock.
+The SEC regulates DSPPs in the same way that it regulates stocks bought through a brokerage, so the risks to investors are the same no matter how they purchase the stock.
 DSPPs may be reserved for a special group of people who are close to the company.

 Is it a Good Idea to Buy IPO Stocks?

-• IPOs can be hard to analyze: It’s difficult to learn much about a company going public for the first time.
-There’s not a lot of information floating around before hand since when companies are private, they don’t really have to disclose any earnings with the SEC.
+IPOs can be hard to analyze: It’s difficult to learn much about a company going public for the first time.
+There’s not a lot of information floating around beforehand since when companies are private, they don’t really have to disclose any earnings with the SEC.
 During an IPO, you can look at two documents to get information about the company: Form S-1 and the red herring prospectus.

 Companies must file a Form S-1 with the SEC to register a new security, or stock.
 If a would-be investor can wade through these hefty documents, they can find information about a company’s plans for the capital they raise in the IPO, details about their current business model, and information about their competition.
 It also includes details about the security itself, such as how it was priced and whether it will affect other securities that are already listed.

 Similarly, the red herring document reveals information about how the company operates and its prospects.
 There is no information about pricing or the number of shares that will be issued.
 The name of this document comes from a disclaimer written in red on its cover that announces that information contained within isn’t set in stone.

 The IPO lock-up period is a restriction placed upon investors who acquired company stock before it went public that keeps them from selling their shares for a certain period of time after the IPO.
 The lock-up period typically ranges from 90 to 180 days.
 It’s meant to prevent too many shares in the early days of the IPO from flooding the market and driving prices down.

 However, once the period is over, it can be a bit of a free-for-all as early investors cash in on their stocks.
 It may be worth waiting for this period to pass before buying shares in a newly public company.

+Ultimately, investors don’t really know what will happen when a stock goes public.
+Stock prices could skyrocket, but they could also plummet.
 If you have your heart set on investing in IPOs, you can find out about upcoming listings by taking a look at stock exchange websites.
 The Nasdaq has a list of upcoming IPOs on its IPO activity page, and the New York Stock Exchange maintains a list of expected deals on its IPO center .

 And as mentioned, IPOs are unproven on the public market and could experience a fair amount of volatility.